Helsinki travel guide

 is one of the best family attractions in Helsinki and can be

-Visitors can see Finnish wildlife like musk ox, reindeer and snowy owls, or more exotic flora and fauna from all over the world, including really rare animals like the majestic snow leopard.
-As part of its mission to preserve and protect biodiversity the Helsinki zoo, which was founded 120 years ago, breeds and raises endangered animals.
-The zoo also offers rest areas, restaurants, and souvenir shops and you can bring your own picnic and enjoy it sitting on the cliff tops with lovely views.
+Visitors can see Finnish wildlife like musk ox, reindeer and snowy owls, or more exotic flora and fauna from all over the world, including rare animals like the majestic snow leopard and the red panda.
+As part of its mission to preserve and protect biodiversity the Helsinki zoo breeds and raises endangered animals.
+The zoo, founded 120 years ago, also offers rest areas, restaurants, and souvenir shops and you can bring your own picnic and enjoy it sitting on the cliff tops with lovely views.

 Address: Mustikkamaanpolku 12, Korkeasaari

 Transport: By bus, car or ferry (only in summer).

 Opening time: Daily 10am-8pm in summer and 10pm to 4pm in winter.

 The Helsinki Festival showcases the best Finnish and

 international performing arts, drawing 300,000 people every year to

 a full programme of music, dance, theatre, popular and world music,

 cinema, and exhibitions.
 The festival, founded in 1968, takes place